JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Without a word more, on her side, Aunt Ablewhite left the room.

 “Ah!” said Mr. Bruff, looking after her.
 “The Herncastle blood has its drawbacks, I admit.
-But there IS something in good breeding after all!”
+But there _Is_ something in good breeding after all!”

 Having made that purely worldly remark, he looked hard at my corner, as if he expected me to go.
 My interest in Rachel–an infinitely higher